 Corsair is an American based tech company that deals majorly on peripheral and hardware devices.
 They’ve been around since 1994 and have been providing exceptional value ever since.
 They’re also a big name in the gaming industry and have produced gaming equipment like high-speed DRAMs, solid-state drives, mouse, keyboards, etc.

-But amongst their numerous gaming peripheral devices, the Corsair K70 gaming keyboard has been ranked by pro gamers as the best gaming keyboard in the market, and here’s why.
+But among their numerous gaming peripheral devices, the Corsair K70 gaming keyboard has been ranked by pro gamer as the best gaming keyboard in the market, and here’s why.

 The Corsair K70 has a slick and beautiful design that measures 17×6 inches and extends to 17×9 inches when you roll out its soft, comfy wrist rest, which is a soft material that is attached to a plastic tray.
 The wrist rest was added to help gamers move their hands freely with as much ease as possible.